barnstee/BankingQRCodeForExcel/README.md

-# SwissQRCodeExcel
+# Banking QR Code Generator For Excel

-QR code generator for Microsoft Excel to be used in the Swiss and SEPA/EU banking sector.
+A QR code generator for Microsoft Excel to be used in the Swiss and SEPA/EU banking sector.

 ## Background